Mission & Objects Organisation Structure

 Guidelines on CPD Activities CPD Programmes

-Member and Student Activities Learning Centre Services and Support Discount Offers Library and Members' Lounge AAT-branded Merchandise
+Learning Centre Services and Support Discount Offers Library AAT-branded Merchandise

 全國會計從業資格考試 全國會計專業技術資格考試 Links to HKICPA PRC related issues PRC related Information

-AAT Express Prospective AAT e-Flash Journal Annual Report Study Text Q & A
+Journal Prospective AAT e-Flash Annual Report Study Text Q & A

 Secondary School Group Tertiary Institute Group